 To test President John F. Kennedy’s commitment to civil rights, the Congress of Racial Equality (CORE) proposed a Journey of Reconciliation.
 The “Freedom Ride” had an interracial group boarding buses destined for the South.
 At rest stops, whites would go into blacks-only areas and vice versa.
 A civil rights group's mission - and the FBI's coverage of it - provide a perspective into American politics and society.
 Includes surveillance reports, chronologies, witness statements and more.
 These materials provide unique (and in some cases recently declassified) insight into the Freedom Rides, the Kennedy administration and the segregated South.

 Current and retrospective multidisciplinary information from approximately 8,700 of the most prestigious, high impact research journals in the world.
-Miami subscribes to three of the Thomson database products, Science Citation Index (1965-present), Social Sciences Citation Index (1965-present), Arts & Humanities Citation Index (1975-present).
-To access them click on the Web of Science link.
-The unique feature of Web of Science is the cited reference search, where you can look up an article and see how many times it has been cited.
+Use Web of Science to perform a cited reference search, where you can look up an article and see how many times it has been cited.

 Wiley Online Library hosts a broad multidisciplinary collection of online resources covering life, health and physical sciences, social science, and the humanities.
 The platform allows seamless integrated searching of Wiley e-journals and e-books.
 Materials marked with an open lock icon are available to Miami users.